-Using only a few ingredients, you can create a boozy fudge that's sure to please.
+Using only a few ingredients, you can create a chocolate fudge that's sure to please.
+Shall we get started?

-How to make Baileys fudge?
+How to make Irish cream fudge?

 One good way to make sure the paper stays in place, when the fudge is added, is to butter the pan first.
 Once it's lined, set the dish aside.